SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/models-and-devices.md

 When one model has a synchronous output block generating a series of events for a given key and a second model has an input block consuming from that same series of events \(that is, with the same key parameters\), then this forms a connection from the first model to the second.
 When the first model triggers the output block, this causes the second model to be evaluated with a new input on its input block.

 It is also possible to form connections between models using the output from an asynchronous output block.
-In this case, when the first model triggers the asynchronous output block, the output is generated and sent to the external system \(such as Cumulocity IoT\).
+In this case, when the first model triggers the asynchronous output block, the output is generated and sent to the external system \(such as {{< product-c8y-iot >}}\).
 The data is received back from the external system at some later point in time and causes the evaluation of any other models consuming the data.

 Similar to the processing order of wires within a model \(see also [Processing order of wires](/streaming-analytics/analytics-builder/#processing-order-of-wires)\), the following applies when an output block in one model generates a series of events that an input block in another model consumes: